PCB Piezotronics, Inc.

 35. GOVERNING LAW.
 THE RIGHTS AND OBLIGATIONS OF THE PARTIES UNDER THE PURCHASE ORDER SHALL NOT BE GOVERNED BY THE PROVISIONS OF THE 1980 UNITED NATIONS CONVENTION ON CONTRACTS FOR THE INTERNATIONAL SALE OF GOODS, BUT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, UNITED STATES OF AMERICA, WITHOUT REFERENCE TO PRINCIPLES OF CONFLICTS OF LAWS, INCLUDING, WITHOUT LIMITATION, THE UNIFORM COMMERCIAL CODE AS ENACTED IN THE STATE OF NEW YORK.

-36. GOVERNMENT CONTRACTS.For purchase orders placed by Buyer in support of and/or relating to a U.S. Government Contract: (i) the Federal Acquisition Regulation (“FAR”) and, as applicable, the Defense Federal Acquisition Regulation Supplement (“DFARS”) clauses identified on Appendix A are incorporated by reference as set forth at length herein; (ii) any appendices to the Purchase Order that may include additional FAR and/or DFARS clauses shall also be incorporated by reference as if set forth at length herein; and, (iii) references to the terms “Government” and “Contractor” contained in the FAR and DFARS clauses shall be deemed revised to include Buyer and Supplier, respectively.
+36. GOVERNMENT CONTRACTS.For purchase orders placed by Buyer in support of and/or relating to a U.S. Government Contract: (i) the Federal Acquisition Regulation (“FAR”) and, as applicable, the Defense Federal Acquisition Regulation Supplement (“DFARS”) clauses identified on Appendix A are incorporated by reference as set forth at length herein; (ii) the certifications identified on Appendix A is incorporated by reference as set forth herein; (iii) any appendices to the Purchase Order that may include additional certifications and/or FAR and/or DFARS clauses shall also be incorporated by reference as if set forth at length herein; and, (iv) references to the terms “Government” and “Contractor” contained in the FAR and DFARS clauses shall be deemed revised to include Buyer and Supplier, respectively.

 37.DPAS RATING.If the Purchase Order (including the face thereof or any clauses applicable hereto pursuant to Section 36 above) indicates that it is a rated order certified for national defense use, then Supplier is required to follow all the provisions of the Defense Priorities and Allocations System regulation (15 CFR Part 700) in obtaining controlled materials and other products, services and materials needed to fill the Purchase Order.If this is a DX rated order, Supplier must promptly provide Buyer with written acceptance or rejection of the Purchase Order within ten (10) working days after receipt.If this is a DO rated order, Supplier must promptly provide Buyer with written acceptance or rejection of this order within fifteen (15) working days after receipt.Supplier must include in any written rejection of a rated order the reasons for the rejection.Supplier's written acknowledgement of a rated order shall constitute written acceptance of the DPAS rating.